magnum/wordpress/wp-content/plugins/automatorwp/readme.txt

-=== AutomatorWP - The most flexible and powerful no-code automation plugin for WordPress ===
+=== AutomatorWP - Automator plugin for no-code automations, webhooks & custom integrations in WordPress ===
-Contributors: automatorwp, rubengc, eneribs, pacogon, dioni00, flabernardez
+Contributors: automatorwp, rubengc, eneribs, dioni00, tinocalvo, pacogon, flabernardez
-Tags: automator, automation, zapier, webhook, marketing Requires at least: 4.4
+Tags: automator, automation, zapier, webhooks, marketing Requires at least: 4.4
-Tested up to: 6.1
+Tested up to: 6.7
-Stable tag: 2.5.9.1
+Stable tag: 5.1.3
 License: GNU AGPL v3.0
 License URI: http://www.gnu.org/licenses/agpl-3.0.html

-Automate and connect your WordPress plugins, sites and apps together to create automated workflows with no-code automations!
+Connect your WordPress plugins, sites & apps together to create automated workflows with the most powerful no-code automator plugin!

 == Description ==

-[AutomatorWP](https://automatorwp.com "AutomatorWP") is a flexible and open-source automator plugin that lets you connect your WordPress plugins together and create automated workflows.
+[AutomatorWP](https://automatorwp.com "AutomatorWP") is a flexible and open-source automator plugin that lets you connect your WordPress plugins, sites and apps together and create automations between them.

 You can create "automations" linked to your WordPress activities and when any of them happen, you can make other things happen accordingly.